Kelley has career-high 4 TDs, UCLA beats No. 24 Arizona St.

-PASADENA, Calif.
-(AP) — Joshua Kelley scored a career-high four touchdowns and rushed for 164 yards to lead UCLA to a 42-32 victory over No. 24 Arizona State on Saturday night.

-Kelley has rushed for over 100 yards in three of the past four games.
-The Bruins scored on five of their first six drives, including four straight from late in the first quarter to midway in the third after it was tied at 7.
+The Bruins (3-5, 3-2) scored on five of their first six drives, including four consecutive possessions from late in the first quarter to midway in the third to roar out to a 35-7 lead after it was tied at 7.

 Dorian Thompson-Robinson completed 16 of 23 passes for 176 yards and two touchdowns.
 The sophomore injured his left leg after being hit on a scramble during the fourth quarter and did not return.

-UCLA (3-5, 3-2 Pac-12) has won consecutive games for only the second time in Chip Kelly’s two-year tenure.
+Kelly didn’t have an update on his quarterback.

+While UCLA showed signs of improvement in this matchup of two of the four youngest rosters among Power Five teams, Arizona State is experiencing growing pains.

+The Sun Devils (5-3, 2-3) have dropped two straight for the first time this season in what Herm Edwards called the worst in his two years at the helm.

+“We just didn’t play our game.
+First half, you just seen we weren’t ourselves,” said quarterback Jayden Daniels, who accounted for all four Arizona State touchdowns.
+“As an offense, we were just out of character.
+That wasn’t our offense that we’re used to.”

-Jayden Daniels had 338 all-purpose yards and accounted for all four touchdowns for Arizona State (5-3, 2-3).
-He threw for 271 yards and three fourth-quarter touchdowns, completing 20 of 29.
-Daniels also rushed for 67 yards, including a 1-yard sneak during the first quarter that tied it.
+Daniels was 20 of 29 for 271 yards and three fourth-quarter touchdowns.
+He also rushed for 67 yards, including a 1-yard sneak during the first quarter that tied it.

-Eno Benjamin, who came into the game second in the Pac-12 in rushing average, was held to 46 yards on 13 carries.
+Eno Benjamin, who came into the game fourth in the Pac-12 in rushing average, was held to 46 yards on 13 carries.
+Frank Darby had six receptions for 110 yards and a pair of touchdowns.

+“Obviously, the game didn’t start out like we anticipated,” Edwards said.
+“We fell behind and faced a big deficit, but for me it was more than just the score.
+It was our emotions.
+We didn’t handle them very good.
+I just felt like we had no energy early in the game.”

 Kelley is averaging 135.3 yards in his last four games after mustering just 52 per game in his first three.
 He opened the scoring with 10:53 remaining in the first quarter on a leap over the middle from 1 yard.
 The touchdown came five plays after Elisha Guidry recovered Benjamin’s fumble at the Sun Devils 42.